It's a Bikini World: Filming

-It's a Bikini World was filmed in the winter of 1965 but not released until the spring of 1967.
+It's a Bikini World was filmed in November1965 but not released until the spring of 1967.
 The fact that the film was shot off-season (when the beaches were less crowded, which was typical for beach party films) is noticeable from the foliage and the Hollywood Boulevard Christmas decorations appearing onscreen.

 Trans American made an effort to copy AIP's style.
 Both Kirk and Walley had appeared in previous AIP films, Kirk in Pajama Party and Walley in both Beach Blanket Bingo and Ski Party, and they had just starred together in The Ghost in the Invisible Bikini.
 Bobby Pickett's character Woody, with his goofy hats and dim wit, is a riff on the character Deadhead/Bonehead that Jody McCrea portrayed in several of the AIP beach party films.
 Sid Haig's character of Daddy, with his Kustom Kulture design merchandise empire, is a take-off on Ed "Big Daddy" Roth, whose designs were tied to the AIP films as well.
 For example, Roth's trademark hat, the Hillbilly Crash Helmet, was worn by McCrea in a couple of AIP films, and Roth's Surfite custom car appears in AIP's Beach Blanket Bingo.

 The role of Woody was originally offered to Aron Kincaid, who turned it down.

 Pickett recalled Walley as being "flirtatious" and Rothman as "very sweet."
+Rothman said "“I thnk that it had pretty interesting photography for the time."

 Shooting took place over the course of two weeks at a number of locations, including Malibu Beach and a theatre in the Palisades.
 The location used for Daddy's "dungeon" in the film is the notorious Hollywood Boulevard club The Haunted House, notable for its bizarre stage in the shape of the mouth of a giant fanged monster.
 The club also appears as the setting for Ted V. Mikels' go-go exploitation film Girl in Gold Boots, released a year later in 1968.
 Surfboards used in the film were provided by Hobie.